tonder0812/gogoanime/README.md

 # GogoAnime downloader

-A python application to auto download anime from the https://gogoanime.tel website (windows only)
+A python application to auto download anime from the https://gogoanime.tel website

 It's necessary to have a logged in gogoanime account